 13. Spend Time With The Locals

 It takes a special type of person to brave the long winters of Arctic Norway.
-And one of our favorite Kirkenes things to do was spending time with locals.
-Our host Roar of Go2Kirkenes was wonderful and invited us to spend some time enjoying the fire with his family.
+One of our favorite things to do at Kirkenes was to spend time with locals.
+Our host, Roar of Go2Kirkenes, was wonderful and invited us to spend some time enjoying the fire with his family.
 We were treated to warm smiles and lots of laughs.

 This special experience reminded us of why we travel with kids in the first place.
-Because in the end, it’s always about the people you meet along the way.
-Our two families spent time laughing and swapping stories while the children chased their dogs Mia and Luna.
+Because, in the end, it’s always about the people you meet along the way.
+Our two families spent time laughing and swapping stories while the children chased their dogs, Mia and Luna.

 Other Things to Do in Kirkenes, Norway

 There are more Kirkenes experiences than just these things to do.
 Spend some time walking through the town (or use a local kick-sled if you’re visiting Kirkenes in Winter) and explore the shops, restaurants, and sights of this northern town.
-You can also head out of town to check out the Pasvik Nature Reserve towards the town of Nyrud.
+You can also head out of town to check out the Pasvik Nature Reserve and go towards the town of Nyrud.

 Visiting Kirkenes With Kids

-Where to Stay Kirkenes Norway
+Where to Stay Kirkenes, Norway

 Thon Hotel

 The Thon Hotel is one of the most popular hotels in Kirkenes.
-It’s conveniently located right on the water just a short walk from downtown.
-The Thon hotel offers bright, modern rooms and includes a complimentary hot breakfast.
+It’s conveniently located right on the water, just a short walk from downtown.
+The Thon Hotel offers bright, modern rooms and includes a complimentary hot breakfast.

 You can check the price and availability of the Thon Hotel in Kirkenes on Booking.com here.